grukund/Album-Assignment1/README.md

 $ source env/bin/activate  # use `env\Scripts\activate` on Windows
 $ pip install -r requirements.txt
 ```
+You need to have file .env with credentials to be able to access Azure Computer Vision API.
 or with Pipenv:
 ```
 $ pipenv install --dev
 $ pipenv shell

 ```
 generate fake data then run:
 ```